MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-dossiers/create-instance/create-instance.md

 ---
-title: Create dossier instances
+title: Create dashboard instances
-Description: Creating an instance of a dossier in memory on the intelligence server based on a set of reports, dashboards, cubes.
+Description: Creating an instance of a dashboard in memory on the intelligence server based on a set of reports, dashboards, cubes.
 ---

 <Available since="2021 Update 10" />

-This workflow sample demonstrates how to create an instance of a dossier in memory on the intelligence server.
-The dossier is based on a set of reports, dashboards, and cubes.
+This workflow sample demonstrates how to create an instance of a dashboard in memory on the intelligence server.
+The dashboard is based on a set of reports, dashboards, and cubes.

 :::tip